How do ADA Title II and Title III Differ?

 - Places of exercise or recreation (gymnasium, health spa, golf course, etc.)

-An accessibility specialist can assist an entity with the development of a custom ADA compliant barrier removal plan that meets the entity’s timeline and budget.
+An experienced accessibility specialist can assist an entity with the development of a custom ADA compliant barrier removal plan.